 Dubbing removes all of the actor’s original expressions and intonation, which can change the entire meaning of a line or scene.
 For example, in the French film Amelie, the main character tells her love interest that she will love him ‘eternally’.
 The line was originally delivered with a lot of emotion and intonation.
 However, when it was dubbed into English, the line was delivered in a flat monotone, completely changing the meaning.

-People who prefer dubbing often say that…
+On the other hand, people who prefer dubbing often say that…

 We feel that subtitles and dubbing can BOTH broaden horizons.